ravish0007/figlet-in/README.md

 ```

 ## Setup Docker way :(
-As no setup instructions and less support to other major operating system
+As no setup instructions and less support to other major operating systems

 ```
 docker build . -t banner